MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMSoftwareUpdateAutoDeploymentRule.md

 ### -RequirePostRebootFullScan

-Starting in version 1906, use this parameter to set the following option on the **User Experience** page of the ADR deployment settings: **If any update in this deployment requires a system restart, run updates deployment evaluation cycle after restart**.
+Use this parameter to set the following option on the **User Experience** page of the ADR deployment settings: **If any update in this deployment requires a system restart, run updates deployment evaluation cycle after restart**.

 ```yaml
 Type: Boolean